bartificer/programming-by-stealth/docs/pbs29.md

 <span class="fa fa-thumbs-up"></span>
 ```

-The sizing of the icon is determined by the font size, so if you include an icon in a header you’ll see it larger than when you include it in a paragraph.
+The sizing of the icon is determined by the font size.
+If you include an icon in a header, you’ll see it larger than when you include it in a paragraph.

 Because these icons are actually characters in a font, their colour is determined by the text colour set for the part of the page where they appear.

-So, to get icons rendered in the default way with the same size and colour as your text, you just create an empty `<span>` and give it the class `fa`, and the class for the icon you would like.
+So, to get icons rendered in the default way with the same size and colour as your text, you just create an empty `<span>` and give it the class `fa` and the class for the icon you would like.
 However, you can do more!
 Font Awesome also defines a number of modifier classes which you can add as extra classes along with the two you always need.

 You can make icons a little bigger than the text by adding the class `fa-lg` (for large), or you can make the icons bigger still with `fa-2x`, `fa-3x`, and so on up to `fa-5x`, which makes simply massive icons.

-You can also control the rotation of your icons with the special classes `fa-rotate-90`, `fa-rotate-180`, and `fa-rotate-270`, and you can mirror them with `fa-flip-horizontal` and `fa-flip-vertical`.
+You can also control the rotation of your icons with the special classes `fa-rotate-90`, `fa-rotate-180`, and `fa-rotate-270`.
+You can mirror them with `fa-flip-horizontal` and `fa-flip-vertical`.

 Another thing you can do is add a subtle border around your icon by adding the class `fa-border`.